webri-ng/webri.ng/styleguide.md

 ### Testing
-- Be sure to clean up any test data you insert during an individual test during teardown. **Reasoning:** These can interfere with subsequent tests, particularly if they are relying on consistent counts for the number of customers/policies/claims.
+- Be sure to clean up any test data you insert during an individual test during teardown. **Reasoning:** These can interfere with subsequent tests, particularly if they are relying on consistent counts for the number of users/webrings.
 The same applies to †esting stubs.
-- Don't rely on static seed data during tests.
-This can greatly complicate schema refactoring.
-Use the `testUtils` module to create test data.
 - When testing API endpoints for failure cases, you are highly encouraged to test not only the HTTP status code, but the returning result body. **Reasoning:** It is easy for regression errors to sneak by undetected when a failing request in an automated test returns: '400: Request validation error' instead of: '400: Domain specific, meaningful error' without checking the result body explicitly.